bvds/andes/docs/guides/ios_client_guide/README.md

 # iOS Sencha Space Client Guide

-The Sencha Space Client application is available from the Apple App Store, Google Play, and the BlackBerry World App Market.
+The Sencha Space Client application is available from the Apple iTunes App Store.

-The Space Client application enables you to view available apps and quickly move between the apps in the Space Client.
+The Space Client application presents
+and quickly move between the apps in the Space Client.

 This guide describes how to use the Space Client with iOS devices.
 For